Residents of Bamberg, Orangeburg counties die of coronavirus

-A Bamberg County resident and two Orangeburg County residents have died of coronavirus, according to figures released Sunday and Monday by the S.C.
+Three Orangeburg County residents and one Bamberg County resident have died of the coronavirus, according to figures released Friday by the S.C.
 Department of Health and Environmental Control.

-The Bamberg County resident and one of the Orangeburg County residents were in the 35 to 64 age group.
-The other Orangeburg County resident was in the 64 and over age category.
+The Bamberg County resident and one of the Orangeburg County residents were in the 35-64 age category.
+The other Orangeburg County residents were in the 65 and over age category.

-Orangeburg County had one other probable coronavirus death in the 64 and over age category.

-Over the two-day period, Orangeburg County had 27 new cases of coronavirus.
-Bamberg County had five and Calhoun County had two.
+An additional 14 Orangeburg County residents have tested positive for the coronavirus, along with two more Bamberg County residents and two more Calhoun County residents.

-Statewide, over the past two days there have been 1,193 new confirmed cases of the novel coronavirus COVID-19 and 29 additional confirmed deaths.
+Statewide, there are 951 new confirmed cases of the novel coronavirus COVID-19 and 53 additional confirmed deaths.

 The totals by county are: